 A technical writing course can include anything from the basics of technical writing to the intricacies of medical writing.
 It depends on what level you are and what industry you’re working in.
 In any case, it’s always best to do as many courses as you can to build your career.

-In this article, we’ll go over what technical writing is and the best technical writing courses you can complete in 2020.
+In this article, we’ll go over what technical writing is and the best technical courses you can complete in 2021.

 Let’s dive right in.

 Table of Contents

 Technical writing is a form of where you develop technical content that’s easy to understand for the common user.
 The point is to translate technical jargon and complex information into easier and readable content so users can understand their products and services better.

 There are a lot of different types of products and services; therefore, there are various types of technical writing.
 Each type has a different format, template, process, and structure.
 You may be the FAQs of a technical website, or you may end up supporting documents for research journals.

 Some common technical writing types include instruction manuals, user manuals, API documentation, financial documents, white papers, case studies, and more.